yonggqiii/it5100a-notes/src/course_introduction/sections/functional_programming.md

 You might have seen in IT5001 that in some languages, functions are *first-class* objects.
 This gives rise to higher-order functions which support **code re-use**. *Higher-order functions* can receive functions as arguments and/or return functions as output.
-What follows is an example of both.

-::: exampleT
-In the following program fragment, the `map`{.python} method of `Tree`{.python}s receive a function and returns a new tree with the function applied to all of its values.
-We then also *curry* the `add`{.python} function so that it receives the first addend, then returns a function that receives the second addend and returns the sum.
+In the following program fragment, the `map` method of `Tree`s receive a function and returns a new tree with the function applied to all of its values.
+We then also *curry* the `add` function so that it receives the first addend, then returns a function that receives the second addend and returns the sum.
 This way, adding 2 to the values of a tree is as simple as several function calls: